Building the last Main Line Railway

 Rugby to Barby: gcrcs3a

-This close up of image 'gcrcs3' shows the face of the
+Close up of image 'gcrcs3' showing the face of the cutting

-shovel's action was an upwards movement.
+earth by an upwards movement of the arm.
 The bucket would then be placed over

 the wagon and the bottom would open allowing the spoil to drop into the wagon.

-elements and during periods of inclement weather the crew would frequently
+periods of inclement weather the crew would frequently erect temporary sides.

 back